 Thanks to a successful European breeding programme, the zoo is home to a large herd of Rothchild's giraffes.

 Other animals you may find in the giraffe and elephant enclosure include ostriches and Grant's zebras.
-You can also see our meerkats, Visayan warty pigs and cape porcupines near the entrance to the enclosure.
+You can also see our meerkats, Visayan warty pigs, cape porcupines, capybaras and giant anteaters near the entrance to the enclosure.